pinout-xyz/Pinout.xyz/src/en/overlay/voice-hat.md

 -->
 # Voice HAT

-The Voice HAT connects the Raspberry Pi to the Google Assistant and is part of Google's AIY Voice Kit.
+The Voice HAT connects the Raspberry Pi to the Google Assistant and is part of Google's AIY Voice Kit V1.
 It was created with the Raspberry Pi 3 Model B in mind but may be used with any Raspberry Pi featuring a 40-way header, such as the Raspberry Pi Zero.

 The HAT includes on-board hardware to facilitate audio capture and playback, connectors for the dual mic daughter board and speaker, GPIO breakouts to connect low-voltage components like micro-servos and sensors, and an optional barrel connector for dedicated power supply.

+This is the Voice HAT for the AIY Voice Kit V1.
+If you have AIY Voice Kit V2, instead see the [Voice Bonnet](/pinout/voice_bonnet).